Skip to main content

 Last update:

-In cloud ready 1C, you can track the status of your database.
+In a ready-to-use 1C cloud, you can track the status of the database.

-For more detailed analysis, some metrics can be viewed as graphs in the dashboard:
+For a more detailed analysis, some metrics can be viewed as charts in the control panel:

 The full set of available metrics can be exported in Prometheus format.
-For more details, see Export metrics in Prometheus format in the 1C Server Cluster Monitoring manual.
+Learn more in the Exporting metrics in Prometheus format subsection of the 1C Server Cluster Monitoring guide.

-The time in the control panel corresponds to the time set on your device and is independent of the region where the cluster is hosted.
+The time in the control panel matches the time set on your device and does not depend on the region where the cluster is hosted.

 note

 For example, you have created a database in Novosibirsk, in the ru-8 pool.
-On the device from which you accessed the control panel, the time zone of Moscow is set.
+The time zone of Moscow is set on the device from which you logged into the control panel.
 The time on the metrics charts will be displayed in the Moscow time zone.

-1. In the control panel, in the top menu, click Products and select 1C Ready Cloud.
+1. In the control panel, on the top menu, click Products and select 1C Managed Cloud.

 2. Go to the Databases section.